 While there’s no one solution for sustainable e-commerce, e-retailers in the fashion and beauty industries are in a position to provide exciting, ethically-minded services that will be well-received by consumers keen to invest in business that benefits the environment – from sustainably-sourced packaging to lowering the carbon footprint of every parcel’s journey.

 Asendia is a global shipping provider that partners with local couriers to offer an end-to-end logistics solution for e-commerce retailers that is both efficient and environmentally friendly.
-In 2020, our e-PAQ and Mail services to France and Switzerland, through our parent companies La Poste and Swiss Post, offered 100% carbon neutral delivery, and we offset all our CO2 emissions for transport within Europe.
+From January 2022, we take a big step forward by off-setting 100% of all carbon emissions produced by our international transport including those by our partners.

 We continue to work towards achieving our sustainability goals at every stage of the e-commerce supply chain, from packing and posting to last-mile delivery, and supporting fashion e-commerce retailers in implementing solutions that are good for both the environment and their bottom line.
 For more information on how to get ahead of the competition with carbon neutral e-commerce solutions, contact Asendia today.